 The fish community sampling will be completed by teams of three to five staff.
 Sampling will be performed using various standardized electrofishing methodologies dependent upon the stream size and site accessibility.
 Fish assemblage assessments will be performed in a sampling reach of 15 times the average wetted width, with a minimum reach of 50 meters and a maximum reach of 500 meters (Simon and Dufour 2005; U.S. EPA 1995).
 An attempt will be made to sample all habitat types available within the sample reach to ensure adequate representation of the fish community present at the time of the sampling event.
-The possible list of electrofishers to be utilized include: the Smith-Root LR-24 or LR-20 Series backpack electrofishers; the Smith-Root model 1.5KVA electrofishing system; the Smith-Root model 2.5 Generator Powered Pulsator electrofisher, with RCB-6B junction box and rat-tail cathode cable assembled in a canoe (if parts of the stream are not wadeable, the system may require the use of a dropper boom array outfitted in a canoe or possibly a 12 foot LowelineTM boat); or for non-wadeable sites, the Smith-Root model 6a electrofisher assembled in a 16 foot LowelineTM boat (IDEM 1992a, 1992b, 1992c, 1992d).
+The possible list of electrofishers to be utilized include: the Smith-Root LR-24 or LR-20 Series backpack electrofishers; the Smith-Root model 1.5KVA electrofishing system; the Smith-Root model 2.5 Generator Powered Pulsator electrofisher, with RCB-6B junction box and rat-tail cathode cable; or Midwest Lake Electrofishing Systems (MLES) Infinity Control Box with MLES junction box and rat-tail cathode cable, assembled in a canoe (if parts of the stream are not wadeable, the system may require the use of a dropper boom array outfitted in a canoe or possibly a 12 foot LowelineTM boat); or for non-wadeable sites, the Smith-Root model 6a electrofisher assembled in a 16 foot LowelineTM boat (2017, 1992b, 1992c, 1992d).

 Sample collections during high flow or turbid conditions will be avoided due to 1) low collection rates which result in non-representative samples and 2) safety considerations for the sampling team.
-Sample collections during late autumn and seasonal cold temperatures will be avoided due to the lack of responsiveness to the electrical field by some species that can also result in samples that are not representative of the streams fish assemblage (Simon 1990; U.S. EPA 1995).
+Sample collections during late autumn and seasonal cold temperatures will be avoided due to the lack of responsiveness to the electrical field by some species that can also result in samples that are not representative of the streams' fish assemblage (Simon 1990; U.S. EPA 1995).